it3xl/git-repo-sync/README.md

 # git-sync
-Synchronization of remote Git repositories with auto conflict solving.
+Autumated synchronization of 2 remote Git repositories with auto conflict solving.

 ### I just released it.
 Doing final testing in a production environment.